Infinitode/DupliPy/readme.md

 An open source Python library for text formatting, augmentation, and similarity calculation tasks in NLP, the package now also includes additional methods for image augmentation.

-## Changes to DupliPy 0.2.0
+## Changes to DupliPy 0.2.1

-DupliPy now includes useful method descriptions in docstrings, allowing anyone to quickly see what a method does and why it is used.
-DupliPy also now includes a few extra methods in `replication` and `similarity`, including `shuffle_words()` and `jaccard_similarity_score()` .
+Duplipy now utilizes another one of our Python packages, called ValX, which provides quick methods we can use to clean and format our text data before training in preprocessing steps.

 ## Installation